Home

 There are 2 different adherents on topology but not necessarily debated:

-Adherent 2 : those are idealist design topology very obedient in the text book and an ideal outcome measurement, which resulted in the last chain becomes very complicated and requires many electronic components.
+Adherent 2 : Those are idealist design topology very obedient in the text book and an ideal outcome measurement, which resulted in the last chain becomes very complicated and requires many electronic components.

-Based on the schematic of a famous Swiss made amplifier (Goldmund Mimesis 3), I did some improvement and little modification on each stage.
+AMPLFIER with JFET input and MOSFET output.
+Based on the schematic of a famous Swiss made power amplifier (Goldmund Mimesis3), I did some little modifications on each stage according to my personal taste.

-After long listening, testing and did some changes (tweaking) as well as an understanding of the sound character (a little research and trial), then as the end result, I put it in the design of ‘clone’ which now named :
+After a long listening, testing and did some changes (tweaking) as well as an understanding of the sound character (a little research and trial), then as the end result, I put it in the design which now named : Mosfet Power Amplifier MP50Di.
+The Power Amplifier “MP50Di” using JFET (2SK170) in the front end and HITACHI/Renesas Lateral Mosfet (2SK1058/2SJ162) on the amplifier tail end.

 Design Topology DRAFT.